scarrionv/micronaut-dummy/README.md

 ### Run

-Be sure docker is running in your compute.
+Be sure docker is running.
 Use docker compose to run the project

 #### Start